Guide to Work, Study, Travel and Living Abroad

 Coping When Times Were Tough

 That was the nadir of my time here in Brazil.
-It would have been easy to say, “Well, I tried,” and go back to the U.S. But I’d come to Brazil intending to make a go of it, and refused to quit.
-Perhaps it’s the Scottish blood from my mother’s side, but I can be decidedly stubborn.
+It would have been easy to say, "Well, I tried," and return to the U.S. But I'd come to Brazil intending to make a go of it and refused to quit.
+Perhaps it's the Scottish blood from my mother's side, but I can be decidedly stubborn.

-And I’m glad that I persisted.
+And I'm glad that I persisted.
 Fast-forwarding through the years, I obtained provisional residency.
-I tried living in a small town, and while overall I can’t say that year was a success, it did lead me to teaching English classes online, and to writing, which are my primary sources of income today.
+I tried living in a small town, and while overall, I can't say that year was a success, it led me to teach English classes online and writing, which are my primary sources of income today.
 I was granted permanent residency.
 I moved to a lovely little town in the South of Brazil.
 Things are going well.
 I have no regrets.

 • If you aren’t sure whether to go abroad, I ask you: Why not give it a shot?
 You can always go back home.
 You don’t have to make a long-term commitment as I have done.
 Even a summer abroad can teach you a lot.
 Learn a language.
 Grow in self-confidence.
 Add an interesting bullet point to your resume.

 • Have a plan.
-I know that must sound inane, because it’s just so basic.
-But you’d be surprised how many foreigners I’ve met here in Brazil who either came with no real idea of what they would do here, or who came as tourists, liked it, and just stayed on, doing whatever presented itself.
-I’m not saying this approach can’t work out, but most of us operate better when prepared.
+I know that must sound inane because it's just so basic.
+But you'd be surprised how many foreigners I've met here in Brazil either came with no real idea of what they would do here, came as tourists liked it, and just stayed on, doing whatever presented itself.
+I'm not saying this approach can't work out, but most of us operate better when prepared.

 • Give some serious thought as to what time of year you arrive — which I neglected to do.
-We tend to be overly focused on our own situations: “Well,” you think, “I’ll go once I’ve sold the car and saved $3,000.”
+We tend to be overly focused on our own situations: "Well," you think, "I'll go once I've sold the car and saved $3,000."
 We may forget that our destination country is humming along, oblivious to our planned arrival.
-If, for example, you happen to arrive in Rio in February, or France in August, you are likely to have extreme difficulty finding a place to stay.
+If, for example, you arrive in Rio in February or France in August, you are likely to have difficulty finding a place to stay.

 • Have a financial cushion saved up.
-I’d recommend having enough for two months if possible, unless you have a firm job lined up in advance or are pre-paying, as you might for a volunteer program or study program.
-You don’t have to take all of your savings with you; you just need access to it.
-These days, that’s generally easy via ATMs, though you may be charged a service fee for each withdrawal.
-Look into the Schwab High-Yield Investor Account, which allows you to withdraw money from any bank’s ATM, and at month-end reimburses you for any service charges incurred.
+I recommend having enough for two months unless you have a firm job lined up in advance or are pre-paying, as you might for a volunteer or study program.
+You don't have to take all your savings with you; you need access to it.
+These days, that's generally easy via ATMs, though you may be charged a service fee for each withdrawal.
+Look into the Schwab High-Yield Investor Account, which allows you to withdraw money from any bank's ATM and reimburses you for any service charges incurred at month-end.

 • Estimate your expenses.
 How?
-Well, first list out the basics (rent, food, transportation, pocket money, etc.).
-Then use articles from Transitions Abroad and websites such as Numbeo and TEFL.com to estimate monthly amounts for each line item.
+First, list out the basics (rent, food, transportation, pocket money, etc.).
+Then, use articles from Transitions Abroad and websites like Numbeo and TEFL.com to estimate monthly amounts for each line item.
 Be sure to add 15% or so for contingency.

 • Dive in and learn the language!
 And there is absolutely no reason to wait until you arrive in your new country to begin.
-Today there is a range of options available to you.
-Go to your local bookstore, or to Amazon.com.
+Today, there is a range of options available to you.
+Go to your local bookstore or to Amazon.com.
 Find someone in your hometown who can teach you.
-Are you really strapped for cash, saving up that financial cushion I recommended?
-Then search for online forums where you can find someone with whom to practice.
+Are you strapped for cash, saving up that financial cushion I recommended?
+Then, search for online forums where you can find someone with whom to practice.
 An excellent strategy is to swap English lessons for lessons in the language of your destination.
-You can of course also use this strategy once you arrive in your host country.
+You can, of course, also use this strategy once you arrive in your host country.

 Benefits of Knowing the Local Language — An Example